Embattled Trump struggles to fill key White House post

 That assessment earned Tillerson a broadside from the US leader, who called the former Exxon chief executive "dumb as a rock."

-"Nobody wants to be Trump's chief of staff," the Democratic Party said in a statement Monday.
+"Nobody wants to be Trump's chief of staff," the Democratic Party said in a statement.
 "And why would they?
 Trump has turned the White House's top job into 'a laughing stock,' and his entire presidency has been defined by chaos."

+James Comey -- the former FBI chief abruptly fired by Trump after he came to power -- says a Democratic victory at the ballot box is far preferable to a messy impeachment in a highly divided country

 As Democrats search for a candidate to run in the next elections in late 2020, James Comey -- the former FBI chief abruptly fired by Trump after he came to power -- said voters must "use every breath we have to make sure the lies stop on January 20, 2021."